WWE Universal Championship: History

 At WrestleMania 38 Night 2 on April 3, 2022, reigning Universal Champion Roman Reigns defeated Raw's WWE Champion Brock Lesnar in a Winner Takes All match to claim both championships and become recognized as the Undisputed WWE Universal Champion.
 WWE had billed the match as a championship unification match; however, both titles remained independently active with Reigns being a double champion, defending both titles together across both brands as the Undisputed WWE Universal Championship.
 On the April 24, 2023, episode of Raw, WWE Chief Content Officer Paul "Triple H" Levesque announced that regardless of what brand Reigns was drafted to in the 2023 WWE Draft, he and his undisputed championship would become exclusive to that brand.
 Triple H subsequently unveiled a new World Heavyweight Championship for the opposing brand, which was won by Seth "Freakin" Rollins at Night of Champions.
 As Reigns was drafted to SmackDown, the World Heavyweight Championship became exclusive to Raw.

 On the June 2, 2023, episode of SmackDown, Triple H presented Reigns with a new singular championship belt to represent the Undisputed WWE Universal Championship.
 Amidst confusion of the lineages, Fightful reported that WWE confirmed to them that the two championships were still in fact separate lineages despite there being only one belt and that the plan was that the Universal Championship would be retired after Reigns lost the title.
 However, after Cody Rhodes defeated Reigns at WrestleMania XL in April 2024, he was also recognized as both the WWE Champion and Universal Champion, although the title began to be referred to as the Undisputed WWE Championship.
 This would continue until Rhodes lost the title to John Cena at WrestleMania 41 in April 2025.
 Upon Rhodes's loss, the Universal Championship's title history was amended to officially retire the championship.
 Rhodes was also removed as a former title holder with Reigns instead recognized as the final champion with his reign ending at WrestleMania XL.
-The WWE Championship continued to be referred to as the Undisputed WWE Championship until Rhodes regained the title from John Cena in the main event of Night 2 of SummerSlam on August 3, 2025, after which, it dropped the "undisputed" moniker.
+The WWE Championship continued to be referred to as the Undisputed WWE Championship, although it very briefly dropped the "undisputed" moniker when Rhodes regained the title from Cena in the main event of Night 2 of SummerSlam on August 3, 2025.